-Seahawks notes: Seattle’s decision to give Carlos Dunlap more time to heal pays off vs. Washington
+Seahawks notes: Decision to give Carlos Dunlap more time to heal pays off vs. Washington

 “I know there’s a lot of kickers in the league that would love to have the operation that we have,” Myers said.

-The Seahawks, in all phases, have had one of the best special-teams operations in the NFL this season.
+The Seahawks have had one of the best special-teams operations in the NFL this season.
 Dickson, the Seahawks’ punter, had another strong day to continue to build his case for an All-Pro nod.
-All four of his punts were downed inside the 20-yard line, with an average of 50.8 yards per punt.
+All four of his punts were downed inside the 20-yard line with an average of 50.8 yards per punt.

 “That’s one of our goals for the season and every week is to be able to put a positive impact on the game — whether it’s flipping the field with Dickson or pinning them deep with our kickoff coverage,” Myers said.
-“And then just going out there and putting points through; that’s you know that’s our mindset every week.
+“And then just going out there and putting points through; that’s our mindset every week.
 So we’re just trying to be that third phase for the team and come through.”

 Penny eases back in, but Dallas is hurt

-Rashaad Penny’s stat line in his first game of the season didn’t look like much on the surface — two carries for six yards, each coming on consecutive plays in the third quarter.
+Rashaad Penny’s stat line in his first game of the season didn’t look like much — two carries for six yards, coming on consecutive plays in the third quarter.

 “This was a long, long recovery and return,’’ Carroll said.
 “We just wanted to get him out there.
 He did it.
 He played in the game.
 And now next week we’ll be able to do more and use him more.
 That works out perfectly well for us today.’’

-Indeed, Carroll said that was the plan when the Seahawks decided this week to activate him to the 53-player roster — get a few snaps this week and then hopefully be able to play a much larger role against the Rams next Sunday, if needed.

-“We hoped to get four or five carries if we could, just to break him back in,’’ Carroll said of Penny, who was officially activated on Saturday.

-That Seattle ran so few plays in the second half — just 22 — helped curtail Penny’s workload.
+That the Seahawks ran so few plays in the second half — just 22 — helped curtail Penny’s workload.

 But any work for Penny at all was a victory in the eyes of quarterback Russell Wilson.

-“To have Penny come back in this stretch run of the last couple games and playoffs, it’s a big deal,’’ Wilson said of Seattle’s top pick in the 2018 draft.
+“To have Penny come back in this stretch run of the last couple games and playoffs, it’s a big deal,’’ Wilson said of the Seahawks’ top pick in the 2018 draft.
 “And so I’m happy for him.
 It’s all the hard work, all the months, all the days, all the early mornings, late nights (of rehab sessions).
 All the stress that you have to take on — mentally, emotionally, spiritually — it’s a real thing.
 And he’s been great at it and so I’m really excited for him for sure.’’

 But for as bad as the injury and aftermath looked, Carroll said the team got good news later.